riderodd/react-native-ar/README.md

 If you already have <meta-data android:name="com.google.ar.core" android:value="required" /> don't forget to add the tools:replace="android:value" attribute and check that your <manifest> tag contains xmlns:tools="http://schemas.android.com/tools" attribute

+### iOS
+Remember to add NSCameraUsageDescription entry in your Info.plist with a text explaining why you request camera permission

 ## File formats
 The viewer only supports USDZ files for iOS and GLB for Android.
 Other formats may work, but are not officialy supported.